mattermost/docs/source/onboard/delegated-granular-administration.rst

 Edit privileges of admin roles (advanced)
 ------------------------------------------

-System Admins can grant read/write access to other areas of the System Console, as well as remove read/write access (including default access), for all system roles except the Custom Group Manager role.
+System admins can grant read/write access to other areas of the System Console, as well as remove read/write access (including default access), for all system roles except the Custom Group Manager role.

 There are two ways to assign roles: